- BYLAWS, POLICIES, AND PROCEDURES

 - BMB MSU Campus - Recieve updates on requests from across the campus.

 The fax machine in Room 212 is available for department use.
 The fax number is (517) 353-9334.
-You will need your PI code to send out faxes.
-Our front desk staff can help you with fax issues.
+Our office staff can assist you with sending faxes.

-Faculty mailboxes are located in the hall outside the main office.
-See frontdesk personnel for sending:
+Faculty mailboxes are located in the hall on the 2nd floor near the main office (room 212.)
+Main office staff can assist with sending:

-- Pre-stamped mail: Any mail, personal or business that has postage paid is picked up directly by U.S. mail carrier at 1:15 p.m.
+- Pre-stamped USPS mail: Any mail, personal or business, that has postage paid is picked up directly by USPS mail carriers on a daily basis.

 - Campus mail: Any mail that is directed to another department on campus can be sent via campus mail.
-It is picked up twice daily and must be in the mail basket by 8:00 a.m. or 1:00 p.m.
+Campus mail is picked up twice daily and must be in the mail basket by 8:00 a.m. or 1:00 p.m.

-- Federal Express: Anything sent via Federal Express needs to be in the BMB Office Room 212 no later than 3:00 p.m. for same day pick-up.
-Please fill out and print this form to bring with you when sending your package.
+- Federal Express: Anything sent via FedEx needs to be brought to the BMB main office (room 212) no later than 12:00 p.m. for same day pick-up.
+Please complete a fillable pdf request form and email it to our main office staff at BMB.Office@msu.edu.

 Lab safety is the responsibility of the PI in the lab.
 Most of the necessary training for handling hazardous material is accessible on-line at Environmental Health and Safety, (EHS).
 If an employee is working with recombinant DNA or radiation they must attend training sessions at the EHS office.
 Please contact EHS at 5-0153, or Nichole Daly.